knightsUCF/SpaceGame/design/design.md

 Pink: #FFE5DB

-These three colors actually look really great together: #958D84 #E8FEFF #FFE5DB
+These three colors actually look really great together: #958D84 #E8FEFF #FFE5DB, and 80674B

+use 80674B for the dark browns!